snap-stanford/snap-python/doc/source/reference/graphs.rst

      .. describe:: GetRndNId()

         Returns an ID of a random node in the graph.
-For this method to return different values on subsequent calls, the random generator must be seeded first, for example with TRnd.Randomize().
+For this method to return different values on program executions, the random generator must be seeded first, see the example under *TUNGraph.GetRndNId()*.

      .. describe:: GetNIdV(NIdV)